 Dr. Schleider completed her Ph.D. in Clinical Psychology at Harvard University in 2018, along with an APA-accredited Doctoral Internship in Clinical and Community Psychology at Yale School of Medicine.
 She graduated with a B.A. in Psychology from Swarthmore College in 2012.
 Her research on brief, scalable interventions for youth depression and anxiety has been recognized via numerous awards, including a 2019 NIH Director's Early Independence Award; the Association of Behavioral and Cognitive Therapies' 2019 President's New Researcher Award; and the Society of Clinical Child and Adolescent Psychology's 2021 Abidin Early Career Award.
 Her work has been featured in the Atlantic, Vox, and U.S. News & World Report, among others.
 In 2020, she was chosen as one of Forbes' 30 Under 30 in Healthcare.

-Dr. Schleider has published >60 scientific articles and book chapters.
-She has created or co-created five open-access, single-session mental health programs, which have served >6,000 teens and adults to date.
+Dr. Schleider has published >70 scientific articles and book chapters.
+She has created or co-created five open-access, single-session mental health programs, which have served >7,000 teens and adults to date.
 Based on these programs, Dr. Schleider wrote a self-help workbook, The Growth Mindset Workbook for Teens (New Harbinger).
-She is also co-editor of a forthcoming handbook for therapists, Low-Intensity Evidence-Based Interventions for Children and Young People (Oxford University Press) and is writing a nonfiction book (Little, Brown Book Group) on the power of brief interventions to transform mental health.
+She is also co-editor of a forthcoming handbook for therapists, Low-Intensity Evidence-Based Interventions for Children and Young People (Oxford University Press) and is writing a nonfiction book (Little, Brown Book Group) on how brief interventions and meaningful moments can transform mental health.

 Links: SBU Faculty Page | Google Scholar | Twitter | Book